Hoyasumii/bee-movie/README.md

 Like what?
 Give me one example.
 I don't know.
 But you know what I'm talking about.
 Please clear the gate.
 Royal Nectar Force on approach.
 Wait a second.
-Check it o
+Check it ou